ivAkii/Twitter2Discord/readme.md

 - Optimized workflow
 - Added simple login interface to web panel to prevent others from altering your data
 - Added optimized time intervals (It is highly recommended to leave this on)
-- Split the main function and express servers into two separate files
+- Split the main function and express server into two separate files
 -

 ## Changes in this fork